meghamandekar/pREPROCESSING-OF-TEXT-USING-NLTK/README.md

 showing off the stop words filtration.""" stop_words = set(stopwords.words('english'))
 word_tokens = word_tokenize(example_sent)
-# converts the words in word_tokens to lower case and then checks whether

 #they are present in stop_words or not
 filtered_sentence = [w for w in word_tokens if not w.lower() in stop_words]
 #with no lower case conversion